-Zone representatives will be chosen by the zone president or secretary.
+Zone representatives will be chosen by the zone president or manager.
 The ASAA Office representative will be chosen by the Executive Director.

-The 2025 and 2026 4A Medal Round will be held at the Edmonton Expo Centre; if the two-year trial is extended or made permanent, a hosting rotation could be put in place.
+The 2025 and 2026 4A Medal Round will be held at the Edmonton Expo Centre; if the two-year trial is extended or made